 Nearly 200 botanical gardens, arboretums, colleges, universities, cooperative extensions, garden centers, seed companies, city civic centers, and public parks create and proudly host All-America Selections® Display Gardens.

-What is All-America Selections?
+What Is All-America Selections?

 All-America Selections, a non-profit organization, was founded in 1932 and continues as the oldest independent plant testing organization in North America.
 Every year, new, never-before-sold varieties are trialed in our Trial Grounds and professional horticulturists (our judges) determine which varieties will be deemed winners based on their superior garden performance.
 AAS relies upon a public relations program and our Display Gardens to inform home gardeners about AAS Winners that are announced three times each year.

 We look for gardens who are interested in forming a partnership with All-America Selections.
+This includes:

 - A garden with a significant amount of visitor traffic